• Skip to primary navigation

 👩🍳 Expert tips

-• I love tearing the tofu instead of cutting it up because it creates more rigid edges for the sauce to stick to.
+Tearing the tofu instead of cutting it up creates more rigid edges for the sauce to stick to and a better texture.
 But make sure not to tear into too small of pieces.
 I like to keep them about the same size as a large chunk of chicken.

 🔪 Step by step instructions